Coming by Ferry to Waiheke Island

 There is a 25% discount as a ‘visitor’ using off-peak return, only available for travel starting in Auckland.
 You must travel on or after 1 pm here, and 7pm or after back to Auckland on the same day.
 This is a great option for a later lunch and you can still go and do some tastings at our neighbours Tantalus, Te Motu, Stonyridge or Wild Estate.
 And stop at a bar or restaurant in Oneroa before you get back to the ferry!

 See details here.
-Depart Auckland from 1pm (inclusive), Mon – Sun, Depart Waiheke from 7pm (inclusive), Mon – Sun.
-Scanning will be available 15 minutes prior to departure.
 TRAVELING OUTSIDE OF THESE TIMES REQUIRES A STANDARD RETURN TICKET.

-If you have a group, then there is a great option to buy a Flexi-Pass.
+If you have a group, save money and buy a Fullers Flexi-Pass.

-*(If four people are travelling together and you buy one Flexi-Pass, then it is $41.50 per person return - with 2 trips still left over to use within 12 months - for ‘free’ - compare this to standard $59 pp fare.
-If you have more than four people, then the maths still works.
+*(If four people are travelling together and you buy one Flexi-Pass - with 2 trips still left over to use within 12 months - for ‘free’ - so it is $36.80 per return trip - compare this to standard $59 pp fare.
+If you have more than four people, then the maths still works at $46 per return for four people, plus two trips left over.
 Buy multiple Flexi Passes, and use four per ticket, with two trips remaining with a 12-month expiry date.
 Even if you cannot use the extra two tickets, you can gift them to someone else and still be a lot better off).

 There is also the option to use Sealink Ferries from Half Moon Bay, Auckland, or Wynyard Quarter, Auckland.
 See the website for more details.
 Also, see our blog post on why to get Sealink.